 PARENT INFORMATION EVENINGS

-On such topics as Behaviour Management, Speech and Language Development, Health and Nutrition (or on other topics that parents may request).
+On such topics as ‘Get Set for Prep’, Supporting Children’s Emotional Regulation, Speech and Language Development, Health and Nutrition (or on other topics that parents may request).